-The type keyword is required for the zone configuration unless it is an in-view configuration.
-Its acceptable values include: delegation-only, forward, hint, master, redirect, slave, static-stub, and stub.
+The type keyword is required for the zone configuration.
+Its acceptable values include: deleg ation-only, forward, hint, master, redirect, slave, static-stub, and stub.

-The server has a master copy of the data for the zone and will be able to provide authoritative answers for it.
+The server has a master copy of the data for the zone and will be master able to provide authoritative answers for it.